Images, photos and illustrations

 Stock photos from an external image bank

-Generic images can be used when you want to describe a specific topic and KI does not have the images.
-With stock photos from an external image bank, it is important that they feel believable regarding, for example, environments, situations, and hospital attires.
-The images should be taken in an environment similar to KI's so that they have the right attributes (plastic gloves/lab coats, etc.) and preferably not taken in a studio.
+Generic images can be used when you want to describe a specific topic and KI does not have appropriate images.
 Stock photos should follow the checklist for images.

 Illustrations